mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 | n2-standard-2  | (4GiB - 25%) + (4GiB - 20%) | 6.2GiB             |
 | n2-highmem-2   | 6.2GiB + (8GiB - 10%)       | 13.4GiB            |

 How does it look in practice?
-It is always worth checking because the real allocatable memory is a bit lower than in the calculations.
+It's always worth checking because the real allocatable memory is a bit lower than in the calculations.

 *n1-standard-1* virtual machines: 2.75GB (**2.56GiB**)
 ![Cloud Composer nodes for n1-standard-1](/assets/images/2022-03-15-gcp-cloud-composer-tuning/nodes-n1-standard-1.webp)